Accessible-AAC/AAC-Devices/controllers/leonardo/README.md

 ## Leonardo Firmware

-The most recent firmware for the controller can be found here: https://github.com/AbilitySpectrum/netCle
+The most recent firmware for the controller can be found here: https://github.com/AbilitySpectrum/netCle/tree/master/Arduino/HubV1
+(Please note that the firmware has been deprecated and is no longer actively supported.)

 ## Daughter Board Design Files